SeanKilleen/seankilleen.github.io/toolbox/index.md

 * **[Pingendo] [Pingendo]** - An awesome free app if you plan on building a site with Bootstrap.
 Pingendo is an app for windows or Mac that allows you to visually layout mockups / sites using re-usable bootstrap components, and will then generate the HTML required to produce those components on a web page.
 A nice tool that makes getting started really quick & easy for a bootstrap-enabled web site.
 * **[The Pencil Project] [The Pencil Project]** – A free/OSS wire-framing tool for all platforms.

-## Infrastructure / Ecosystem Tools

-* **[Seq] [Seq]** - A commercial tool for searching and visualizing structure logs such as those produced by Serilog.
-Makes it insanely easy to search logs to diagnose problems.
-Great price points for almost any business.
-I used this with great success on a commercial project a little while back.
-* **[Terraform] [Terraform]** - Sometimes your app needs a lot of infrastructure, or you need to manage that across cloud providers.
-Terraform is a tool that allows you to write out your infrastructure (e.g. 3 servers, 2 network switches, some firewall rules, etc.) and then spin up a new environment or apply changes to an existing environment.
-A breakthrough for deploying application infrastructure in a reliable way without huge handoffs between the "dev" and "ops" pieces of DevOps.
-* **[MiniProfiler] [MiniProfiler]** - A great profiler that shows you how long things take right within your web app, profiling database requests and surfacing common issues.
-Originally built by the folks at StackExchange, so it's battle-tested.
-* **[Opserver] [Opserver]** - A monitoring system used by the folks at StackExchange.
-Could be very helpful for even a basic .NET shop.
-New monitoring pieces being added all the time.
-* **[StackExchange's Blackbox] [StackExchange's Blackbox]** - A way to safely store secrets in source control without compromising security or making it super annoying for a team to work with.
-* **[Nagios] [Nagios]** - A free Linux-based monitoring system that can be huge help in keeping systems up and running.
-Lots of easy ways to get started with it as well.
-* **[OTRS] [OTRS]** - An IT Service Management tool.
-If you need a ticketing system, helpdesk system, or CMDB that adheres to ITIL principles and is free/reasonably easy to setup, look no further.

 ## Helpful Windows apps for Coders

 * **[GitHub Desktop for Windows] [GitHub Desktop for Windows]** - Work with GitHub projects on Windows?
 This makes it dead simple.
-* **[ScriptCS] [ScriptCS]** - A way of writing scripts in C# if you hate powershell.
 * **[Fiddler] [Fiddler]** - Send and profile http requests; very useful when working with API projects.
 * **[Slack] [Slack]** - The chat client that everyone knows and loves
 * **[Camtasia] [Camtasia]** - Doing a screencast or demo video?
 This is commercial software but probably your best bet.